sgcook/weather-app/README.md

 Run these commands in the terminal:\
 `$npm install` to install code dependencies\
 `$npm start` to start the app in the browser\
-`npm test` to test the app
+`$npm test` to test the app

 ## API

-The app makes calls to this API: [Click to see API documentation](mcr-codes-weather-app.herokuapp.com)
+The app makes calls to this API: [click to see API documentation](mcr-codes-weather-app.herokuapp.com)

 ## Dev dependencies